MSPE Medical School Information

 The University of Queensland Medical School

-Faculty of Medicine, Mayne Medical School
+Faculty of Health, Medicine and Behavioural Sciences, Mayne Medical School

 288 Herston Road, Herston, Brisbane, Queensland 4006, Australia